Chart Color Schemes

 Daisy Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Daisy Hill, as per the latest Census, comprised 85.7% houses and 14.3% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Brisbane metropolitan area's 77.9% houses and 22.2% other dwellings.
-The home ownership rate in Daisy Hill was higher at 28.3%, with the remaining dwellings either mortgaged (47.8%) or rented (23.9%).
-The median monthly mortgage repayment in Daisy Hill was $1,842, which is above Brisbane metro's average of $1,638.
-The median weekly rent figure in Daisy Hill was recorded at $400, compared to Brisbane metro's $320.
-Nationally, Daisy Hill's median monthly mortgage repayments are lower than the Australian average of $1,863, while its median weekly rents exceed the national figure of $375.
+Dwelling structure in Daisy Hill, as evaluated at the latest Census, comprised 85.7% houses and 14.3% other dwellings.
+In Brisbane metro, this was 77.9% houses and 22.2% other dwellings.
+Home ownership in Daisy Hill was 28.3%, with mortgaged dwellings at 47.8% and rented at 23.9%.
+The median monthly mortgage repayment in Daisy Hill was $1,842, compared to Brisbane metro's $1,638.
+The median weekly rent in Daisy Hill was $400, against Brisbane metro's $320.
+Nationally, Daisy Hill's mortgage repayments were lower than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing